-Artificial disc replacement (ADR) provides an alternative solution to an anterior cervical discectomy and fusion when treating damaged or herniated discs in the cervical spine.
-This procedure has been developed to maintain motion and decrease stress on the surrounding discs.
-Also known as total disc arthroplasty, ADR is an approved option for surgically treating cervical disc disease.
-The cervical disc function like shock absorbers or cushions betwen bones (vertebra) in our neck (cervical spine).
+Cervical artificial disc replacement (ADR) provides an alternative solution to an anterior cervical discectomy and fusion when treating damaged or herniated discs in the cervical spine.
+This procedure has been developed to maintain motion and decrease stress on the surrounding and adjacent discs.
+Also known as total disc arthroplasty, ADR is an approved option for surgically treating cervical disc disease and a herniated disc in the neck.
+The cervical disc function like shock absorbers or cushions between bones (vertebra) in our neck (cervical spine).
 The disc of our neck can become worn and damaged either from degeneration or trauma, like whiplash, from a car wreck.
-If part of the disc is dislodged from its normal position it causing a herniated or bulging disc that compresses the spinal cord or nerve roots causing discomfort, and pain in the neck, arms and hands.
+If part of the disc is dislodged from its normal position it causing a herniated or bulging disc that compresses the spinal cord or nerve roots causing discomfort, and pain in the neck, arms, and hands.
 Left untreated, the bulging disc can cause the body to form bone spurs called osteophytes, which can further compress the spinal cord or exiting nerves, causing greater pain.
-Furthermore, the compression on the spinal cord by a herniated disc, can cause neurologic symptoms such as pain, numbness or weakness that radiates through the neck into one or both arms and hands.
+Furthermore, the compression on the spinal cord by a herniated disc can cause neurologic symptoms such as pain, numbness or weakness that radiates through the neck into one or both arms and hands.

-Unlike an anterior cervical discectomy and fusion (ACDF), a cervical artificial disc replacement is an excellent surgical option to remove the osteophytes and herniated disc.
-The ADR surgery removes the damaged disc and replaces it with an implant that mimics the flexible joint and maintains movement instead of fusing two bones together like an ACDF surgery.
-This metal implant is made of two metallic pieces which adhere to the vertebral bodies and contains a medical grade plastic ball center that allows for movement.
+A cervical artificial disc replacement is an excellent spine fusion-sparing option to remove the painful osteophytes and herniated disc material compressing the spinal cord.
+The ADR surgery removes the damaged disc and replaces it with an implant that mimics the flexible joint and maintains movement instead of fusing two bones like an ACDF surgery.
+The metal implant is made of two metallic pieces that adhere to the vertebral bodies and contains a medical-grade plastic ball center that allows for movement.

 The specific advantages of the artificial disc replacement are to maintain the motion, maximize function, and minimize the long-term risks to the discs above and below this level.